hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ##### 1. Do you provide towels?

-Yes, a sheet towel and a hand towel each.
+Yes, a large sheet towel and a hand towel each for each person.
+Please bring your own towels for the beach.

 ##### 2. Do you provide linen?